 This is a popular song for teaching food vocabulary in English.
 It introduces terms for several foods (mainly fruits and vegetables) and the fun words “yum” and “yuck.”

 It also teaches the useful phrase “Do you like…?” and how to answer in the affirmative and negative.
 Once students have the words down, you can use the same format to present new food vocabulary simply by changing the words of the song or creating new stanzas.

 Follow-up activity: Have a taste test in class (check for allergies with parents first!) and allow kids to taste, identify and state their preferences for a variety of different foods.

-“Princess Pat” is a common Girl Scouts song that has accompanying hand gestures, which can be very fun for kids and can really get them up and moving in class.
+“Princess Pat” is a common Girl Scouts song that has accompanying hand gestures which can be a fun way for kids to get up and moving in class.

-The other benefit is that, once you’ve sung it with them a few times, you can just do the hand gestures and have the kids fill in the blanks, allowing them to acquire the words themselves instead of merely following along.
+Once you’ve sung it with them a few times, you can just do the hand gestures and have the kids fill in the blanks, allowing them to acquire the words themselves instead of merely following along.

 Follow-up activity: Have kids draw and label their own “Old McDonald” farms with animal names.

 This is one of the more complicated songs for young English learners, but it’s fun to use with kids that have a slightly more advanced English level.